18argon/sample-data/README.md

 * `./build.sh run mongo`: create/start a container from the new image
 * `./build.sh teardown mongo`: stop the container and remove the container/image

-After `build.sh` and `run.sh`, you can connect to MongoDB on `localhost:27017` using [mongo-express](https://github.com/mongo-express/mongo-express) or, to the mongo shell in the docker container with:
+After build and run, you can connect to MongoDB on `localhost:27017` using [mongo-express](https://github.com/mongo-express/mongo-express) or, to the mongo shell in the docker container with:

 ```shell
 $ docker run -it \